Rahaf Mohammed: Detention at Thailand airport hotel

 Lawyers in Thailand filed an injunction to prevent her forced deportation.
 The injunction was subsequently dismissed, though an appeal was planned.
 Thailand's chief of immigration at the Royal Thai Police Surachate Hakparn subsequently confirmed that authorities in the country had acted at the behest of Saudi Arabia.

 Mohammed was scheduled to be forcibly repatriated on a flight to Kuwait on 7 January 2019.
-She barricaded her room to block entry, while at times live streaming airport staff trying to get her to leave the room.
+She barricaded her room to block entry, while at times live-streaming airport staff trying to get her to leave the room.
 She refused to leave.
-Upon intervention of the international prominent lawyer Mahmoud Refaat, the Thai government later released a statement saying that it would not deport her.
+Upon intervention of Mahmoud Refaat, the Thai government released a statement saying that they would not deport her.
 François Zimeray, a lawyer chosen by the European Saudi Organisation for Human Rights to defend Mohammed in Bangkok against deportation back to Saudi Arabia, judged that Mohammed's tweets had played an overwhelming role in preventing her deportation.
 Zimeray stated that the Thai authorities' attitude changed "completely" in "a few minutes" when they realized the strength of international support for Mohammed.
-Mohammed revealed in a later interview that she wrote a goodbye letter and decided that she would end her life if she was to be forced back to Saudi Arabia.
+Mohammed revealed in a later interview that she wrote a goodbye letter, having planned to commit suicide if she was deported to Saudi Arabia.

 Initial discrepancies in Thai government's accounts of events

-In an initial assessment on 5 January 2019, Human Rights Watch Asia deputy director Phil Robertson said "the Thai government... (was then) manufacturing a story that she tried to apply for a visa and it was denied... in fact, she had an onward ticket to go to Australia, she didn't want to enter Thailand in the first place."
-Two days later on 7 January 2019, after international pressure, the Thai official overseeing immigration in the case, Police General Surachate Hakparn, was seen walking beside Mohammed, and stated that "We will not send anyone to die.
+In an initial assessment on 5 January 2019, Human Rights Watch Asia deputy director Phil Robertson said "the Thai government... (was then) manufacturing a story that she tried to apply for a visa and it was denied... in fact, she had an onward ticket to go to Australia, she didn't want to enter Thailand in the first place".
+Two days later, on 7 January 2019, after international pressure, the Thai official overseeing immigration in the case, Police General Surachate Hakparn stated that "We will not send anyone to die.
 We will not do that.
 We will adhere to human rights under the rule of law."
-Subsequently, she was placed under the care of the United Nations High Commissioner for Refugees (UNHCR), her passport, which had indeed included a valid Australian tourist visa, was returned to her, and formal arrangements for the establishment of her long-term asylum status began.
+Subsequently, she was placed under the care of the United Nations High Commissioner for Refugees (UNHCR).
+Her passport, which had indeed included a valid Australian tourist visa, was returned to her, and formal arrangements for the establishment of her long-term asylum status began.